bharathkalyans/hashnode-blogs/clm7jkxva000709jy0jw8fuvy.md

 * From Spring Boot 3.x onwards we can't use the old dependencies like Spring Fox Swagger & Spring Fox Swagger UI.

-* We have an [OpenAPI](https://springdoc.org/) Swagger in place of this and add the following dependency to your pom.xml file.
+* We have an [OpenAPI](https://springdoc.org/) Swagger in place of this and to get started, add the following dependency to your pom.xml file.

 ```swift